ericholscher/ericholscher.com/site/blog/drafts/google-book-sprint-2013.rst

 but were weren't necessarily writing non-stop.

 I come away from this experience with a lot of inspiration and perspective.
-Writing a book is something that I can do, with a little help from my friends.
+Writing a book is something that anyone can do, with a little help from their friends.